Tag Archives: linux

 Nerd Fonts in KDE Plasma 6

-I’m using “Oh-My-Zsh” with Nerd icons and fonts.
+As I have written, I’m using “Oh-My-Zsh” with Nerd icons and fonts.
 It has always worked perfectly in KDE.
 A few days ago, KDE Plasma 6 landed in Arch (and thus, EndeavourOS), and after upgrading, the Nerd fonts were not displayed in Konsole and Kate (and, I guess, in other KDE applications).
-For example, before upgrading, Konsole looked like […]
+For example, before […]

 KDE Plasma 6 Desktop Cube in Arch Linux

-KDE Plasma 6 has landed in Arch Linux (and in EndeavourOS, of course), and you’re eager to try the return of the desktop effect “Desktop Cube”! šŸ™‚ You try to enable that in the System Settings “Desktop Effects.”
-You try the default shortcut “Meta + C”, and… it doesn’t work šŸ™ Oh, they say you […]
+At last, KDE Plasma 6 has landed in Arch Linux (and in EndeavourOS, of course), and you’re eager to try the return of the desktop effect “Desktop Cube”! 🙂 You try to enable that in the System Settings “Desktop Effects.”
+You try the default shortcut “Meta + C”, and… it doesn’t work 🙁 Oh, they […]

 My Ansible Role for KDE